 - Normalise bowel patterns (aka make you poop more)

-- Improve intestinal motility
+- Improve intestinal motility and gut transit time

 - Improve your gut microbiome and minimise bacterial overgrowths